3 Tips to Keeping a Vocabulary Notebook

 Dear English Warriors,

-I hope this blog post has been helpful to you.
+We hope this blog post has been helpful to you.

 To your success,